saurabhs679/AgileMinds-Soen6011summer2023/README.md

 |40236936|Venkata Srikar Vishnu Datta Akela|srikarvishnudatta@gmail.com|srikarvishnudatta| Implementation Manager|

 ## Project Approach and Technology:
-The project will follow an agile methodology which is an iterative and incremental approach that emphasizes flexibility, collaboration, continuous feedback, and adaptive planning.
-It will help the team to promote a flexible and collaborative approach, allowing them to respond quickly to changes and deliver value iteratively.
+The project will follow an agile methodology, which is an iterative and incremental approach that emphasizes flexibility, collaboration, continuous feedback, and adaptive planning.
+It will help the team promote a flexible and collaborative approach, allowing them to respond quickly to changes and deliver value iteratively.
 ## Features
 ### User Registration and Login:
 Employers and students can create accounts by providing their details and selecting a unique username and password.